msearle5/xygos/docs/guide.rst

 ===============================
- A Players' Guide to Angband
+ A Players' Guide to Xygos
 ===============================

 This guide assumes familiarity with the basic mechanics of the game.
-If you're completely new to Angband, check out the user's manual and just start playing, get into the dungeon and try, well, whatever seems to be prudent.
+If you're completely new to Xygos, check out the user's manual and just start playing, get into the dungeon and try, well, whatever seems to be prudent.
 You'll probably die rather quickly, but the following will make much more sense to you if you have just a little actual gameplay experience.

-This guide was written for Angband 3.5.0, and is now a little out of date (although the worst of the obsolete stuff has been cleaned out).
+This guide was written for Angband 3.5.0, and is now a little out of date (although the worst of the obsolete stuff has been cleaned out, and it has been reworked again for Xygos).
 It is still a handy source of hints and advice; just don't take it as an authority.

 The basics
 ----------

-As borrowed from a classic rgra post, there's not much that you actually have to do.
-Your one and only mission is to slay Morgoth on dungeon level 100.
-In order to get there, you need to go down a lot of stairs and kill Sauron on dungeon level 99.
-That's about it - everything else is optional.
-Of course, before you can kill Sauron you'll need lots of experience and good equipment, but by the time you get that deep you'll have both.
+As borrowed from a classic rgra post (updated for Xygos, but the principle is similar), there's not much that you actually have to do.
+Your one and only mission is to destroy the Core on level 120 of the Space Station.
+In order to get there, you need to go down a lot of stairs and kill Triax on level 100 of the Fortress.
+There are a few guards along the way - Holo-Triax at level 25, Impy at level 50 and Robo-Triax at level 75.
+But that's about it - everything else is optional.
+Of course, before you can kill even Holo-Triax you'll need lots of experience and good equipment, but by the time you get that deep you'll have both.
 Just see to it that you don't die along the way.

 The one and most important thing you need to get in your head is that you can't possibly kill every monster on every level.
 Think of the game as forays into the dungeon from which you want to return with cool stuff; think of the shallower levels as obstacles you need to overcome on your way deeper into the dungeon; or whatever you like.
 Just never-ever think of it as a killing spree.
-Until you find Sauron, your task is to survive and eventually get to level 99.
+Your task is to survive and eventually get to level 100 of the Fortress.

-The next point is that you don't need to fight any particular monster (other than the big two).
+The next point is that you don't need to fight any particular monster (other than the big five).
 Yes, there might be a rather impressive hoard in that vault – but if the monsters guarding it are too many or too fierce, well, just give it a pass.
-Angband offers an endless supply of monsters and treasure and everything.
+Xygos offers an endless supply of monsters and treasure and everything.
 There will always be another day – provided you live to see another day.
 Sometimes you just have to bug out and run for your life.

-So, let me recap, the vital points of Angband are:
+So, let me recap, the vital points of Xygos are:

 * go down a lot of stairs
+* destroy Holo-Triax (dl 25, Fortress)
-* kill Sauron (dl 99)
+* kill Impy (dl 50, Fortress)
+* destroy Robo-Triax (dl 75, Fortress)
-* kill Morgoth (dl 100)
+* kill Triax (dl 100, Fortress)
+* destroy the Core (dl 120, Fortress)
 * Quick start

 From this point, the guide assumes that you are playing a fighting class